Chennai 2 Singapore: Plot

-The film starts with two men expressing their gratitude in a cemetery about a person who changed their life.
+The film starts with two men expressing their gratitude in a cemetery for a person who changed their lives.
 The film then moves to a flashback.

 The film is about a struggling Indian filmmaker, Harish (Gokul Anand), who makes his way to Singapore to look for investors to finance his dream movie.
 However, a series of misfortunes foils his plans, and he also ends up losing his passport.
-At a loss, Harish meets Vaanambadi (Rajesh Balachandran), an eccentric Singaporean cameraman.
-With Vaanambaadi's advice and help, they meet a producer Michael (Shiv Keshav), who advises Harish to script on a romantic film instead of a sentimental film.
+At a loss, Harish meets Vaanambadi (Rajesh Balachandiran), an eccentric Singaporean cameraman.
+With Vaanambaadi's advice and help, they meet a producer Michael (Shiv Keshav), who advises Harish to script a romantic film instead of a sentimental film.
 Without a script, Harish becomes heartbroken.
 But then he meets a girl Roshini (Anju Kurian), who is dying from cancer, and gets swept up in a number of hilarious but serious situations.
-Harish begins to script on these events.
+Harish begins to script these events.
 He motivates Roshini not to lose heart and to stay positive.
 He eventually falls in love with her.
 Roshini's father (L. Raja) talks to Harish about her cancer and how things took a turn when it was known that she had cancer.
 He tells Harish that he wants a huge sum of money to cure her.
 Harish and Vaanambadi rob Michael by blackmailing him using his mistress.

 Papablast (Emzee Jazz), a comedy don, is assigned the work of kidnapping Roshini and the duo by Michael.
-Papablast successfully kidnaps the trio but unfortunately falls into his own prey leading to the trio's escape.
+Papablast successfully kidnaps the trio, but unfortunately falls into his own prey, leading to the trio's escape.
 Harish uses the money to save Roshini, and she gets cured.

 Some months later in the present, it is revealed that Harish was praying to Papablast and made a film about his own story.
-The film ends with the trio leaving on a car.
+The film ends with the trio leaving in a car.